OC logo

 • Record of events and quotes from experts, officials, and witnesses

-Newspapers are intended for a general audience When using newspapers, you should watch for and consider that:
+News articles are intended for a general audience When using news articles, you should watch for and consider that:

 • Authors usually aren't subject matter experts, though they may consult experts (search for these experts in databases to find scholarly works)